Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 TargetDSN = sql_server_system_dsn

-For more information about data source configuration, see the OOB documentation.
+For more information about data source configuration, refer to the ODBC-ODBC Bridge documentation.

 6. Use isql to test the new data source.
 For example: